 A new school year should be a time of excitement, of new adventures and discoveries.
 And with a little planning and organization, it can be.

-– Kyle Landry, school intervention specialist, Herma Heart Center, Children’s Hospital of Wisconsin
+– Kyle Landry, school intervention specialist, Herma Heart Institute, Children’s Hospital of Wisconsin

-The Herma Heart Center at Children’s Hospital of Wisconsin is one of the nation’s top programs for medical and surgical treatment of congenital heart defects and heart disease in children.
+The Herma Heart Institute at Children’s Hospital of Wisconsin is one of the nation’s top programs for medical and surgical treatment of congenital heart defects and heart disease in children.